-The number of people affected is about 1 in 10,000.
+The number of people affected by eosinophilic esophagitis is about 1 in 10,000.
 Nearly three-quarters of cases occur in white males.
-This is a relatively newly recognized disease that has been increasingly diagnosed in adults and children over the past decade.
+This is a recently recognized disease that has been increasingly diagnosed in adults and children over the past decade.

-Patients with eosinophilic esophagitis may have symptoms such as heartburn, regurgitation, chest pain, and trouble swallowing.
+People with eosinophilic esophagitis may have symptoms such as heartburn, regurgitation, chest pain and trouble swallowing.
 Adolescents and adults with eosinophilic esophagitis will complain of having swallowing problems from time to time.
 Infants and young children may develop feeding disorders, leading to poor weight gain.